nes-lab/shepherd/docs/tools/herd.md

 To simplify usage you should set up an ansible style, YAML-formatted inventory file named `herd.yml` in either of these directories (highest priority first):

-- relative to your current working directory `herd.yml`
+- in your current working directory
 - relative to your current working directory in `inventory/herd.yml`
 - in your local home-directory `~/herd.yml`
 - in the config path `/etc/shepherd/herd.yml` (**recommendation**)